“NYGASP’s greatest asset is the collective experience of its many talented artists…” Albert Bergeret, Artistic Director

 Susan Case (soprano) NYGASP since 1982-83 season!
 Entire G&S canon including Casilda (The Gondoliers), Phyllis (Iolanthe), Aline (The Sorcerer), Princess Zara (Utopia, Limited), Julia Jellico (The Grand Duke), and Saphir (Patience).
 Susan is 2003-2004 recipient of NYGASP's Isaac Asimov Award for Artistic Achievement.

 Elisabeth Cernadas (soprano) NYGASP since 2009.
 Off- Broadway: New York Gilbert and Sullivan Players at New York City Center - The Pirates of Penzance (Kate), The Mikado, HMS Pinafore, also national tours; Ruddigore, Iolanthe, Utopia, Limited, The Grand Duke (Berthe), Patience, The Yeomen of the Guard.
 Regional: Godspell (Joanne), The Full Monty (Estelle), Cinderella (Cinderella), Into The Woods (The Baker’s Wife), Bye, Bye, Birdie (Mayor’s Wife); New York Fringe Festival, New York Musical Theater Festival, Algonquin Arts Theater, Moragn Wixon Theater, Jarvis Conservatory, Bay Area Classical Harmonies, Ivoryton Playhouse, Shakespeare Santa Cruz.
 International: Festival Lyrique en Mer, Belle Ile (France), Spoleto Festival (Italy), International Gilbert & Sullivan Festival (UK).
-BM with a Theater Arts Minor University of California Santa Cruz, MM Manhattan School of Music.
-Proud co-producer and co-director of the New York Gilbert & Sullivan Players Youth Production of The Pirates of Penzance at Symphony Space, NYC.
+BM/Theater Arts Minor University of California Santa Cruz, MM Manhattan School of Music.
+Proud producer and director of the NYGASP Youth Productions..

 Laurelyn Watson Chase (soprano) NYGASP since 1996/97!
 Lauded by The New York Times for her “pure, agile,” and “winningly sweet-toned lyric soprano,” and described in Opera News as “sheer delight,” Ms. Watson Chase has performed the 3 heroines of H.M.S.
 Pinafore, The Pirates of Penzance, and The Mikado at home in New York and on extensive tours throughout the nation.
 Also with NYGASP: Elsie (Yeomen), Princess Zara (Utopia), Phyllis (Iolanthe), Gianetta (Gondoliers), Rose Maybud (Ruddigore), Constance (Sorcerer), Angelina (Trial by Jury), and Rose-in-Bloom (The Rose of Persia).
 She has also appeared as soloist with many regional opera companies and orchestras and made her solo recital debut at Weill Recital Hall at Carnegie Hall.
 “Laurie” is the 2006-07 recipient of NYGASP’s Isaac Asimov Award for Outstanding Artistic Achievement.

 Brooke Collins (soprano) NYGASP since 2009.
-G&S credits: Josephine (H.M.S.
-Pinafore), Angelina (Trial by Jury), Phylla (Utopia, Limited), and ensemble appearances in Ruddigore, Gondoliers.
-The Grand Duke, Patience and Iolanthe.
-Operatic roles: Susanna (Le nozze di Figaro), Pamina (Die Zauberflote), Zerlina (Don Giovanni), Norina (Don Pasquale), Suor Genovieffa (Suor Angelica), Annina (La Traviata) and Oberto (Alcina).
-Awards from the Commission on Presidential Scholars in the Arts, the National Foundation for Advancement in the Arts, the National Association of Teachers of Singing.
-Training: A.B. in music from Harvard University; M.M. in voice and M.M. in music theory pedagogy from Peabody Conservatory.
+Her G&S credits include Josephine (H.M.S.
+Pinafore), Angelina (Trial by Jury), Phylla (Utopia, Limited), and ensemble appearances in Ruddigore, The Yeomen of the Guard, The Grand Duke, Patience, Iolanthe, and The Sorcerer.
+She has also recently performed the roles of Susanna (Le Nozze di Figaro), Pamina (Die Zauberflote), Norina (Don Pasquale), Zerlina (Don Giovanni), Suor Genovieffa (Suor Angelica), Annina (La Traviata), and Oberto (Alcina).
+Brooke is a graduate of Harvard University, Peabody Conservatory, and Walnut Hill School for the Arts, and she is on the voice faculty of Concordia Conservatory of Music and Art.

 Michael J. Connolly (tenor) NYGASP since 1996!
 Michael has performed nearly the entire G&S canon with NYGASP.
 Other credits include The Cherry Orchard and A Christmas Carol (both at the McCarter Theatre), Twelfth Night (Malvolio), She Loves Me (Arpad), Bye Bye Birdie (Hugo) and Sweeney Todd.
 Michael studied engineering at Princeton and plays the trombone.